nggit/tremolo-docs/basics/middleware.md

 Request method FOO is not supported!
 ```

-## Decorators
+## Connection Hooks
 In addition to `on_request` and `on_response` middleware, there are also decorators such as `on_connect` and `on_close`.

-They are actually part of the Middleware.
+Along with middleware, they are part of the request cycle.
 But will rarely be used in most applications.
 They provide you more control, for example when you create a proxy application based on Tremolo.

 ```python
 @app.on_close